anandseetharaman/EECS-351-Final-Project/README.md

   <li>Filters: Attenuate all the noise with frequencies outside of the desired frequency range, which would be human vocals frequncy range for out project</li>

-  <li>Spectogram: Visual representation of frequencies as they vary with time</li>
+  <li>Spectrogram: Visual representation of frequencies as they vary with time</li>

   <li>Fingerprinting: Identifying songs based on a unique fingerprint created for each song following the process used by researchers from the University of Rochester</li>
 </ul>